 Advanced meters do not transmit customer account numbers, names or other personal identifying information.
 Data transmitted from advanced meters will be covered by the same rigorous privacy and security protections as other account information.
 We treat personal information and other data about our customers as confidential, consistent with all legal and regulatory requirements.

 MAP is a 10-year plan, so not all projects will happen at once.
 They will be phased in over the next decade.
 We are currently determining where and when many of the improvements will be made, and which customers will be affected.
 Please check our website often for up-to-date project information.<br>

-In addition, we'll be preparing our workforce to operate the electric grid we're modernizing by building a state-of-the-art training center in Belleville, Illinois, and updating our Decatur, Illinois, training facility.
+In addition, we'll be preparing our workforce to operate the electric grid we're modernizing at a state-of-the-art training center in Belleville, Illinois, and our updated Decatur, Illinois, training facility.

 Ameren Illinois is being held to high standards as we improve the way we provide electric service.
 We'll be required to meet performance improvement targets and make regular reports to the Illinois Commerce Commission.<br>

 Our plan over the next 10 years is to enhance reliability, provide faster service and improve efficiency.
 During that time, Ameren Illinois' goal is to: